lightninglabs/pool/README.md

     inbound channels to users themselves.
 This gives users the inbound bandwidth they need to receive, but can come at a high capital cost to the wallet provider as they need to commit funds with a 1:1 ratio.
-The Lightning Pool allows them to acheive some leverage in a sense, as they can pay only a percentage of the funds to be allocated to a new user.
+The Lightning Pool allows them to achieve some leverage in a sense, as they can pay only a percentage of the funds to be allocated to a new user.
 As an eaxmple, they can pay 1000 satohis to have 1 million satoshis be alloacted to a user.